AnselmeClergeot/FisoEngine/README.md

 * Map object entities (for players, etc.)
 * Many usefull functions at your disposal to help you improving your gameplay (tile-picking, etc.)

+### F.A.Q
+* **Why should I use FisoEngine?**
+The advantage of FisoEngine over others isometric engines, is that it is not an ISOMETRIC GAME ENGINE but only an ISOMETRIC ENGINE focused on offering isometric events on a way that you can create YOUR game with YOUR gameplay and add YOUR functionalities without being limited to the engine itself.
+So if you have a game idea that meets these requirements: "Isometric", "Tile-based", "Using a reasonnable world size", don't hesitate to use the engine.

+* **For which graphic engine FisoEngine is made for?**
+FisoEngine is not designed for a specific graphic engine.
+It is designed to use as less graphic engine dependency as possible, to allow anyone to bind the engine sources with its graphic engine without having to modify many lines of code.<br/>
+Note: during the development, FisoEngine is only bind with SFML.

+* **What means exactly the term "tile-based"?**
+Tile-based means that the world of your game is composed of tiles: a tile is an image that corresponds to a world block, or a floor.
+Many games are using this kind of world: almost all 2D RPG, turn-based strategy games, etc.

 ### On which engine part are you working currently?

 I am working on the addition of tile animations to the engine.
 Be ready for the 1.0 release within a month!